 If the thyroid gland produces too much thyroid hormone, it is called hyperthyroidism.
 Hyperthyroidism causes a plethora of symptoms.
 The following conditions can cause hyperthyroidism, including:

-• Excess Iodine Consumption – Consuming too much iodine can cause your body to produce more thyroid hormones than your body needs.
+• Excess Iodine Consumption—Consuming too much iodine can cause your body to produce more thyroid hormones than it needs.

 • Graves’ DiseaseGraves’ disease causes the thyroid to become enlarged and overactive, resulting in the production of too much thyroid hormone.

-• Nodules – When the thyroid gland becomes overactive, a thyroid nodule can form.
-These nodules are typically benign; however, they can grow quite large if your thyroid disease is left untreated.
+• Nodules –A thyroid nodule can form when the thyroid gland becomes overactive.
+These nodules are typically benign but can grow large if your thyroid disease is untreated.

-• Thyroiditis – Thyroiditis is a condition where the entire thyroid gland becomes enlarged.
-Thyroiditis causes the thyroid gland to release all the hormones stored there.
-This condition can be short-term lasting for a few weeks, or it can last for several months.
+• Thyroiditis is a condition in which the entire thyroid gland becomes enlarged.
+It causes the gland to release all the hormones stored there.
+This condition can be short-term, lasting a few weeks, or it can last several months.

 Thyroid Disease Treatment

 Thyroid Issues The treatment for thyroid disease is to help normalize thyroid hormone levels.
-If you are suffering from hyperthyroidism, eating low iodine can help regulate thyroid symptoms.
-Additionally, you should avoid eating processed foods, seafood, soy products, beef, poultry, egg yolks, and dairy products as they can interfere with your thyroid functions.
+Eating low iodine can help regulate thyroid symptoms if you suffer from hyperthyroidism.
+Additionally, you should avoid eating processed foods, seafood, soy products, beef, poultry, egg yolks, and dairy products, as they can interfere with your thyroid functions.

-Thyroid problems often begin due to high-stress levels, a poor diet, and malnutrition.
-Taking a vitamin and mineral supplement, eating a well-balanced diet, and practicing stress relief techniques can improve the functioning of your thyroid.
-In addition to this, eat a gluten-free diet, take probiotics, and ensure you are getting enough B vitamins.
+Thyroid problems often begin due to high stress levels, a poor diet, and malnutrition.
+To improve thyroid function, take a vitamin and mineral supplement, eat a well-balanced diet, and practice stress relief techniques.
+In addition, eat a gluten-free diet, take probiotics, and ensure you get enough B vitamins.

 Thyroid disease can affect both men and women.
-Here we specifically highlight the symptoms of thyroid problems in females and along with some ways to improve your overall thyroid health through proven thyroid protocols.
+Here, we specifically highlight the symptoms of thyroid problems in females and provide some ways to improve your overall thyroid health through proven thyroid protocols.
 Nourish your body, lower your stress levels, and get plenty of sleep to help improve your thyroid function.